Convention & Visitors Bureau

 Grandparents and older members of your party might need a break from the kid-focused action.
 These choices combine mature interests with unique things to do.

 Eccentric characters and surprising events color Boulder's past, which you'll learn about as you see some of Boulder's best sights.
-Boulder Walking Tours' experienced guides can steer you through the historic Hotel Boulderado, pioneer neighborhoods, Pearl Street Mall, the neighborhood of Mork & Mindy's famous TV house, public art, and eTown Hall.
+Download our Historic Neighborhoods Walking Tour Map and saunter through the historic Hotel Boulderado, pioneer neighborhoods, Pearl Street Mall, the neighborhood of Mork & Mindy's famous TV house, public art, and eTown Hall

 In 1898, the Colorado Chautauqua was built at the foot of the red rock formations known as the Flatirons.
 It was a family retreat created in the tradition of national Chautauquas of the time, focusing on culture, music, and nature.
 During summer, you can enjoy the Colorado Music Festival classic concerts at the Chautauqua Auditorium or catch the Silent Film Festival in the summertime — live accompaniment is played as the soundtrack for silent films.
 Dinner on the porch of the Chautauqua Dining Hall makes a great pre- or post-show experience.